NiclO1337/pp1-strawberry-lovers/README.md

 ### The About us page

 The about us section is where the user learns more about the community and also features a form where the user is given the option to join as a member.
+The form has required fields to help user not to forget to input important information.
+The field for "Favorit seed" is optional because not all users will have their favorite yet.

 <details><summary>Screenshot of About us page</summary> <p align="center"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1693427885/feature-about-us_ydinwg.jpg" alt="about us page" width="600"/></p> </details>

 ### The footer

-The footer section has a simple design featuring icons to social media sites.
-Since icons are used instead of text, aria-labels are used so screen readers know what links are for.
+The footer section has a simple design featuring icons to popular well known social media sites.
+Since icons are used instead of text, aria-labels were added so screen readers can know what links are for.

 <details><summary>Screenshot of the footer</summary> <p align="center"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1693428440/feature-footer_silaam.jpg" alt="the footer" width="600"/></p> </details>